mrigankvashist/100-Days-of-Java/README.md

 - ###  Partitioning Into Minimum Number Of Deci-Binary Numbers A decimal number is called deci-binary if each of its digits is either 0 or 1 without any leading zeros.
 For example, 101 and 1100 are deci-binary, while 112 and 3001 are not. ring n that represents a positive decimal integer, return the minimum number of positive deci-binary numbers needed so that they sum up to n.

+- ### Minimum Deletions to Make Character Frequencies Unique A string s is called good if there are no two different characters in s that have the same frequency.
+Given a string s, return the minimum number of characters you need to delete to make s good.
+The frequency of a character in a string is the number of times it appears in the string.
+For example, in the string "aab", the frequency of 'a' is 2, while the frequency of 'b' is 1.